Manage Social Media in 20 Minutes Per Day

 As with any business investment, it’s important to set goals for your social media efforts.
 Each business will be different, but below are the most common types of goals.

-- Maintaining a Relationship with Existing Customers – For example, attempting to connect with every customer that is on Facebook or LinkedIn and sharing information with these customers at least twice per month is a clear and measurable goal.
+For example, attempting to connect with every customer that is on Facebook or LinkedIn and sharing information with these customers at least twice per month is a clear and measurable goal.

-- Reaching Prospective Customers – For example, you reach out to prospects based on their social media profile information and invite them to your Facebook page where you share information that is relevant to their needs.
+For example, you reach out to prospects based on their social media profile information and invite them to your Facebook page where you share information that is relevant to their needs.
 This goal becomes crystal clear if you define success as gaining 25 new Facebook followers each month for your business, where a “follower” is someone “liking” your Facebook page.

 Choose the Right Battles: